SPAAM-community/AncientMetagenomeDir/assets/documentation/samples/README.md

   - If samples are referred to by multiple names, use the most informative
   - For environmental samples: if samples cannot be **directly** linked to data files by any names in the publication, generate names in the format e.g. [sequence]\_[depth]\_[original_name]

-> :warning: Mandatory value
+> ⚠️ Mandatory value

 ## sample_host

-- For host-associated metagenome or single-genome lists only.
+> 🧫 host-associated metagenome or 🦠 host-associated single genome only!

 - Linnean latin name
 - Follow [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/Taxonomy/) where possible

-> :warning: Must follow categories specified in `assets/enums/<column>.json`
+> ⚠️ Must follow categories specified in `assets/enums/<column>.json`

 ## sample_age